Required

-There are lots of reasons why your credit score is low or why you’re having a hard time building good credit.
+There are many reasons why your credit score is low or you have a hard time building good credit.

 Maybe you have student loan debt, don’t have health insurance and have to pay your medical expenses out of pocket, have had an eviction or foreclosure in your past, or you’ve been out of work and are having a hard time paying your bills.

-We know that residents of some states have a more challenging time financially than those who live in other states, but could where you live be affecting your ability to build good credit?
+We know that residents of some states have more challenging financial times than those who live in other states, but could where you live be affecting your ability to build good credit?

 AmONE looked at 11 categories across various credit and finance-related topics to determine the best and worst states to build good credit across the U.S.